zkApp programmability is not yet available on the Mina Mainnet. You can get started now by deploying zkApps to the Berkeley Testnet.

 Mina.setActiveInstance(Network);

 The network URL has to be a GraphQL endpoint which exposes a compatible GraphQL API.
 This URL will not only determine where transactions are sent, but also where o1js gets account information from, when creating transactions.
-For example, when you do something like this.<state>.get() in your smart contract, the Mina instance is asked for the account using Mina.getAccount, which in turn will cause the account to be fetched from the GraphQL endpoint.
+For example, when you do something like this.<state>.get()

-To send a transaction, create it as before and then use tx.send():
+To send a transaction, create it as before and then use tx.send()

 // set Mina instance